 Richard Bailey was born in Yorkshire England in 1619 and arrived on the Ship “Bevis” in 1638, and settled in Rowley, where he set up the first clock mill in this country.

 One of his descendants was Oliver Bailey, a shoe maker who also operated a small farm at this house he built in 1860 at 246 High Street in “Ipswich Village” the area along High Street near the Rowley town line.
 Oliver Bailey was born November 7, 1794. and died January 6, 1878.
-He was a son of Pierce Bailey and Salome (Bailey) Bailey of Ipswich Village, He married Judith Howe of Rowle.
+He was a son of Pierce Bailey and Salome (Bailey) Bailey of Ipswich Village, and married Judith Howe of Rowley.
 Their children were:

 - Mary J. Bailey born March 26, 1827; not married.
 874

 - Amasa P. Bailey born December 16, 1828.
 875

 - Oliver Alvin Bailey born December 4, 1831 ; married Emily Pearson of Ipswich Village, in October, 1877.